bank42n/sscam-plugin/readme.md

-# S.S.C.A.M - Section Select Copy and Merge
+# Sectcy (Section Efficiency)

-**S.S.C.A.M** (Section Copy and Merge) is a productivity plugin for Obsidian that helps you manage your note content with ease.
+**Sectcy** (Section Efficiency) is "The sleekest way to Select & Copy sections, with built-in note merging."
+It is a productivity plugin for Obsidian that helps you manage your note content with ease.
 It adds "Select" and "Copy" buttons to your section headers and allows you to merge folder notes.

 ## Features